 No Ordinary Dog

 After U.S. Navy SEALs raided Osama bin Laden’s Abbottabad compound in May 2011, only one of their names was immediately made public: Cairo, a Belgian Malinois and military working dog.
-In his new book, No Ordinary Dog: My Partner from the SEAL Teams to the Bin Laden Raid, Cairo’s handler Will Chesney shares his story of working alongside Cairo as a member of U.S. Navy SEAL Team Six, and the emotional bond that formed between them, both in the field and at home.
-This program includes a demonstration by a working dog.
+As told in his new book, No Ordinary Dog: My Partner from the SEAL Teams to the Bin Laden Raid, Cairo’s handler Will Chesney shares his story of working alongside Cairo as a member of U.S. Navy SEAL Team Six, and the emotional bond that formed between them, both in the field and at home.

 Through the second annual 9/11 Memorial & Museum Summit on Security, presented by First Data, now Fiserv, public programs in 2020 are made possible by the Anheuser-Busch Foundation, Craig Newmark, founder, craigslist & Craig Newmark Philanthropies, JPMorgan Chase & Co., Lockheed Martin Corporation, SOS Security, and Verizon.